jneem/jekyll-now/_posts/tikz/merge.md

 # Perfect merges

-Finally, I'm ready to define the ideal merge.
-The main idea behind the definition I'm about to give is that it will never cause any regrets.
+The main idea behind the
+definition I'm about to give is that it will never cause any regrets.
 That is, no matter what happens in the future, we can always represent the history just as well through the merge as we could using the original branches.
 Obviously,